 You’ll be able to use any of the One D&D Unearthed Arcana playtest documents that are available from our friends at D&D Beyond at the time the game is running.
 Documents from previous months that are still available on the website are allowed but note that you’ll only be giving feedback on the newest playtest document each month.
 Also, any documents that have been removed/retired/replaced will not be available for play at our tables.

 After participating, we invite you to join our Community Discord server.
 We’ll post an announcement there every month when the feedback survey goes live on D&D Beyond, so you never miss one!

 Playtest tables will be clearly tagged with “One D&D Playtest” to distinguish them from our regular adventures.
 As for what character to bring, there will be two ways to participate:

-If you have an existing D&D Adventurers League character from the Forgotten Realms campaign that you wish to use, you may rebuild them using the One D&D sources as described above for use in playtest games and earn Adventurers League rewards as normal.
-You will need to revert your character to use standard Adventurers League rules/sources for play in non-playtest games.
+If you have an existing D&D Adventurers League character from the Forgotten Realms campaign that you wish to use, you may rebuild them using the One D&D sources as described in “How This Works” above for use in playtest games and earn Adventurers League rewards as normal, as well as a special bonus reward.
+You will need to revert your character to use standard Adventurers League rules/sources after the One D&D session for play in non-playtest games.

 How Do I Play?

 Ticketing for our games is handled through the Yawning Portal and dates for upcoming Virtual D&D Weekends are on our home page.
 Simply buy a ticket for a game tagged as “One D&D”, follow the link in your ticket confirmation email, and show up ready to play.